-Page 330, step 2: Have the students experiment with the different Brush Scale Options in the Art Brush Options dialog box to see how the art brush is changed.
+Page 312, step 2: Have the students experiment with the different Brush Scale Options in the Art Brush Options dialog box to see how the art brush is changed.
 When applying raster content to an art brush, you need to be aware of how the raster image is applied to the stroke, since hard angles can distort the brush.

-Using Bristle Brushes
+Using Bristle brushes

-Pages 331-334: Bristle brushes allow students to use painterly effects in their artwork.
-Several things to mention about the Bristle Brush are that the user will have more precision and natural painting options if they are using a Pen tablet, but it's not required.
+Pages 313-316: Bristle brushes allow students to use painterly effects in their artwork.
+Something to mention about the Bristle brush is that the users will have more precision and natural painting options if they are using a Pen tablet, but it's not required.

 Also, students can really get carried away with this method of painting.
 Know that each brush stroke that they create is another path with points, transparency, and more applied.
 Artwork can quickly become very complex and difficult to print.

-Using layers when using a bristle brush can help make editing and managing your artwork easier later on.
+Using layers when using a Bristle brush can help make editing and managing your artwork easier later on.

-Changing bristle brush options
+Changing Bristle brush options

-Page 331, step 2: Mention that calligraphic, bristle, and scatter brushes can be controlled with a pressure-sensitive stylus and drawing tablet.
+Page 313, step 2: Mention that Calligraphic, Bristle, and Scatter brushes can be controlled with a pressure-sensitive stylus and drawing tablet.
 If students aren't aware of them, explain that with a pressure-sensitive stylus, pressing harder creates a thicker line.
-Whether or not a calligraphic brush is pressure-sensitive depends on the brush settings.
+Whether or not a Calligraphic brush is pressure-sensitive depends on the brush settings.